ISAITB/docs-tdl/source/constructs/index.rst

 When the test bed executes the ``receive`` step it performs two actions:

 #.
 It signals the transaction's messaging handler that content is expected to be received.
 #.
-It blocks waiting for a callback from the messaging handler that will contain the received data.
+It blocks waiting for a call-back from the messaging handler that will contain the received data.

 Regarding the ``input`` elements provided these act as information provided to the messaging handler that are relevant to the message's reception.
 They act as a counterpart to ``config`` elements to allow evaluated expressions (e.g. variable values) to be passed considering that ``config`` elements may only contain static strings.
-The ``output`` elements provided are optional and serve only to restrict the messaging handler's output (returned via its callback to the test bed) to the specified values.
+The ``output`` elements provided are optional and serve only to restrict the messaging handler's output (returned via its call-back to the test bed) to the specified values.
 If not specified all available output values are returned.

 .. code-block:: xml